 For most small business owners, the need to build and maintain a good personal credit score never goes away.
 Although it’s true that some lenders tend to weight the value of your personal score higher than others (banks and other traditional lenders fall into this category) when they evaluate your business loan application, most lenders include a review of your personal credit score to determine your business’ creditworthiness.

-This can be true for businesses with a few years under their belts as well as for those early-stage businesses looking for their first business loan.
+This can be true for businesses with a few years under their belts as well as for those early-stage businesses looking for business loans for the first time.
 Nevertheless, in addition to a good personal credit score, small business owners also need to focus on building a strong business credit profile.

 Your personal credit score is really a reflection of how you handle your personal credit obligations, and there are those who suggest it isn’t relevant to how your business handles its business credit obligations.
 Nevertheless, many lenders consider your personal credit score as one of the data points they consider when they review your business loan application, so it’s important to understand how your score is created, how it is considered when you apply for a loan, and what you can do to improve your score.

 The early days of credit reporting were largely made up of local merchants working together to monitor the creditworthiness of their shared customers.
 With the passage of the Fair Credit Reporting Act in 1970, the Federal Government enacted standards to improve the quality of credit reporting.